sylvain-meunier/stageL3/Rapport/rapport.typ

       (key:"transcription",
       short: "transcription",
-      desc:[Process of converting an audio recording into symbolic notation, such as sheet music or MIDI file.
+      desc:[Process of converting an audio recording into symbolic notation, such as music score or MIDI file.
 This process involves several audio analysis tasks, which may include multi-pitch detection, duration or tempo estimation, instrument identification...], group:"Definitions"),

       (key:"score",